-Neonatal hypoxic-ischaemic encephalopathy (HIE) is the result of a global hypoxic-ischaemic brain injury in a term neonate, usually after asphyxia.
+Neonatal hypoxic-ischemic encephalopathy (HIE) is the result of a global hypoxic-ischemic brain injury in a term neonate, usually after asphyxia.

 The encephalopathic neonate may have low Apgar scores at delivery and metabolic acidosis documented in the cord blood.
 Within the first 24 hours of life, the infant may develop symptoms of apnea and seizures with abnormal electroencephalographic (EEG) results.

 The lack of sufficient blood flow, in conjunction with decreased oxygen content in the blood (perinatal asphyxia), leads to loss of normal cerebral autoregulation and diffuse brain injury.
 The exact nature of the injury depends on the severity of hypotension and the degree of brain maturation.
-In term infants, myelinated areas are more metabolically active and express more glutamate receptors (NMDA receptors) which make them more vulnerable to HIE due to excitotoxicity.
+In general, the myelinated areas are more metabolically active and express more glutamate receptors (NMDA receptors), which make them more vulnerable to HIE due to excitotoxicity.

-In term infants blood flow is ventriculofugal and changes are mainly like older children in watershed-border zones; namely parasagittal grey matter and subcortical white matter.
-Profound HIE in term babies results in thalami and basal ganglia as well as sensorimotor cortex (perirolandic region) injury.
+In term infants blood flow is ventriculofugal and changes are mainly, like in older children, in watershed-border zones; namely, parasagittal grey matter and subcortical white matter.
+Profound HIE in term babies results in thalamic and basal ganglia as well as sensorimotor cortex (perirolandic region) injury.

-Sonography is sensitive for the detection of haemorrhage, periventricular leukomalacia and hydrocephalus.
+Sonography is sensitive for the detection of hemorrhage, periventricular leukomalacia, and hydrocephalus.
 Resistive index of the middle cerebral arteries, if correlated with gestational age, can add more information.
 Severe HIE results in loss of autoregulation and increased resistive index.

 CT is the least sensitive modality for evaluation of HIE because of poor parenchymal contrast resolution in the neonatal brain due to the high water content of the parenchyma and high protein content of the CSF.

-A number of patterns of injury are encountered (see patterns of neonatal hypoxic–ischaemic brain injury) with the following expected signal intensity changes:
+A number of patterns of injury are encountered (see patterns of neonatal hypoxic-ischemic brain injury) depending on the stage of brain maturation and severity of asphyxia, with the following expected signal intensity changes:

 - grey matter: hyperintense